 \subsection{Toad Example}

 The next example we consider is the individual-based movement model of Fowler's Toads (\textit{Anaxyrus fowleri}) developed by \citet{marchand2017stochastic}.
 The model has since been considered as a test example in likelihood-free literature, in particular for synthetic likelihood methods (see \citealt{an2020robust,frazier2019robust,priddle2019efficient}).
 We consider the ``random return" model of \citet{marchand2017stochastic}.
 We provide only a brief overview of the model herein, and refer the reader to \cite{marchand2017stochastic} for more details.
 For a particular toad, we draw an overnight displacement from the Levy alpha-stable distribution $S(\alpha, \xi)$, where $0\leq\alpha\leq 2$ and $\xi>0$.
 At the end of the night, toads return to their previous refuge site with probability $p_0$, or take refuge at their current overnight displacement.
 In the event of a return on day $i$, the refuge site is chosen with probability proportional to the number of times the toad has previously each refuge site.
-Here $\boldsymbol{y}$ is the refuge locations of $n_t = 66$ toads over $n_d = 63$ days.
+The raw data consists of the refuge locations of $n_t = 66$ toads over $n_d = 63$ days.
 We consider both real and simulated data.
-The simulated data is generated using $\boldsymbol{\theta} = (\alpha,\xi,p_0)^\top = (1.7,35,0.6)^\top$, which seems to be also favourable for the real data.
+The simulated data is generated using $\theta = (\alpha,\xi,p_0)^\top = (1.7,35,0.6)^\top$, which seems to be also favourable for the real data.